lukasoppermann/design-tokens/README.md

 4. Run the plugin `Design Tokens > Export Design Tokens`

 ### Available properties
-To allow for maximum customizability I decided to provide all values that Fimga provides.
+To allow for maximum customizability I decided to provide all values that Figma provides.
 Many are not applicable to for example `css` but may be usable in other languages.

 **Colors** are provided in `rgba` but can be converted using [Amazon style dictionary](https://amzn.github.io/style-dictionary/#/).